Sort & Filter in Excel

 Filter by Color

-Naturally, this option will only be useful if our data is already properly color coded.
+Naturally, this option will only be useful if our data is already properly color-coded.

 right click filter features

-Filters themselves can be active on multiple columns at once, and order in which they are applied or removed is irrelevant.
+Filters themselves can be active on multiple columns at once, and the order in which they are applied or removed is irrelevant.

 clear filter